Which saddle type is best for good rider biomechanics?May 10, 2022

 Learning to distribute your body correctly and use your body correctly keeps you on a horse.
 Therefore improving your position and balance is imperative for your safety.

-So, it would be best if you thought about what style of riding you are planning to do when purchasing a saddle.
-If you are planning to jump, you need a jumping saddle with forward cut short flaps to accommodate your legs when riding with shorter stirrups.
-An ‘all purpose’ saddle will also be acceptable for low-level jumping because of the forward cut flaps.
+So, it is best to think about what style of riding you plan to do when purchasing a saddle.
+If you plan to jump, you need a jumping saddle with forward-cut short flaps to accommodate your legs when riding with shorter stirrups.
+An 'all-purpose' saddle is also acceptable for low-level jumping because of the forward cut flaps.
 If you are not planning to jump, then a saddle with straight flaps will suit you better because you will aim to ride with your heels directly under your hips.
 This position makes it easier for your horse to carry you and puts your legs in the ideal place to apply the aids.

 The key is to get your legs in the correct position and learn how to properly engage the lower legs to stay in the right place, no matter what the upper body does!
 This is what HRM is all about.

 A saddle should be fitted to your horse by a qualified saddle fitter.
-Ask around in your area for recoomendations.
+Ask around in your area for recommendations.

 Learning about how to keep your lower legs ‘engaged’ underneath you, improving the stability of your lower legs, and improving your position and balance are at the heart of The Horse Rider’s Mechanic books and Horse Rider's Mechanic online course

 How can you learn more about rider biomechanics?